abelsj60/lexical-401/lined-code-node/v1/README.md

 As you can see, the `LinedCodeNode` puts code in lines.
 This was difficult to achieve.
 I've done it by:

-- Marking the `LinedCodeNode`'s DOM element ("`code`") `shadowRoot`, and
+- Marking the `LinedCodeNode` as `shadowRoot`, and
-- Using the Override API to replace paragraphs with code lines and text with code highlights when they're in a "`code`" element.
+- Using the Override API to replace paragraphs with code lines and text with code highlights when they're in a `LinedCodeNode`.
   - This is done by testing the current `selection`.
-It it's in a "`code`" element, the overrides apply.
+It it's in a `LinedCodeNode`, the overrides apply.
 They won't apply otherwise.

 ### Plain-text logic

 Internally, the `LinedCodeNode` revolves around plain text.

-On update, it reads each line's plain text, runs some update logic, then refreshes the results.
+On update, it reads each line's plain text, runs some update logic, then refreshes the highlights.

 ## Guides and patterns